Business Administration Course Listing

 This course introduces the latest advances in business process technologies and management such as business process planning, business process requirements analysis, business process modeling, workflow system design and implementation.
 The course will emphasize both theoretical issues and hands-on experiences in business process management.

-This course introduces student to data manipulation techniques to access, transform, and summarize data.
-Students will use contemporary business and data analytics tool to explore data for managerial purposes such as maintaining or improving day-to-day operations.
+This course introduces students to data manipulation techniques to access, transform, and summarize data in business and organizational settings.
+Students will use contemporary business and data analytics tools such as SAS Studio and Python libraries to explore data for managerial purposes to identify and improve day-to-day operations.

-This course provides students with advanced features of visual analytics that include data preparation, exploration, and report creation.
-Topics covered include data quality, data visualization and exploration, and geographic analysis, forecasting, network analysis, path analysis, text analytics.
-Students will form an understanding of how to obtain, manipulate and interpret data using current software tools and techniques.
+This course provides students with advanced visual analytics features, including data preparation, exploration, and report creation.
+Topics covered include data quality, visualization and exploration, geographic analysis, forecasting, network analysis, path analysis, and text analytics.
+Students will use contemporary tools such as SAS Visual Analytics and Tableau to form an understanding of how to obtain, manipulate, and visually interpret data.

 This course is a culminating experience for majors involving a substantive project that demonstrates a synthesis of learning accumulated in the major, including broadly comprehensive knowledge of the discipline and its methodologies.
 Senior standing required.
 This capstone course must be completed with a grade of "C" or higher.